 Laughter is the sun that drives winter from the human face.
 Victor Hugo

 Thank you for reading this post.
-I hope you enjoyed it.
-I hope you will come back and read some more.
+Please come back and read some more.
 Have a blessed day filled with gratitude, joy, and love.

-Thank you to everyone that reads my book.
-A special thank you to those who leave a review on Amazon and Goodreads.
-If you click on the picture and purchase an item through the Amazon link I receive a small percentage of the sale through the affiliate program.
+Thank you to everyone that reads my books, and a special thank you to everyone that leaves a review on Goodreads and Amazon.
+If you click on the Amazon link and purchase an item I receive a small percentage of the sale through the Amazon affiliate program.